rangle/angular-training-slides/slides/src/content/introduction.md

 ---

-# About Us
+# About Me

-### Mark Pevec

-Solutions architect at Rangle.io.
-Many years of experience in many different languages and platforms.
-Recent full-stack Javascript convert and evangelist.

-### Philip Da Silva

-Software developer at Rangle.io specializing in front-end technologies and UI. self-proclaimed single div CSS artist.
-When not getting in over his head in code, he's getting in over his head scuba diving in the murky depths of Canada

 ---

 ## Structure of this Training

-- 8 hours training in 2 days
+- 8 hours training in 2 days (4 hours each)
-- 15 min break around 10:45 pm
+- 10 min break around 3:00 pm
-- 1 hr lunch break around 12:00 pm
-- 15 min break around 3:30 pm
+- 10 min break around 4:00 pm
-- Q&A sessions
+- Q&A sessions after each section

 ---